pgrady3/EasyController3/README.md

 # EasyController3

-Note, the code and documentation surrounding this are still being updated.

-* Update May 12 2023 - During high power testing above 15 amps, it was discovered that the gate drivers are unreliable.
+*Update May 12, 2023 - During high power testing above 15 amps, it was discovered that the gate drivers are unreliable.
 A fix has been developed, and version 3.1 will be released soon.
-The controller is currently not in a polished state.
-This page will be updated as development progresses.*
+We were in a bit of a rush to release and didn't test as thoroughly as we should have.
+Please check this page for updates, or contact me (email below) for questions!*

 ![Assembled Controller](/docs/side.jpg)